We will interview you as part of your application.

 Specific GCSE requirements

 We will accept GCSE Science, Biology, Additional Science and Applied Science.
 BTEC Level 2 Science (Pass) or the Manchester Met Equivalency Test as an acceptable equivalent.

-Please note that we will only consider one equivalent (as outlined above), i.e. either Mathematics and Science.
+Please note that we will only consider one equivalent (as outlined above), i.e. either Mathematics or Science.